 Skis are complex to make and include a lot of high-end materials and proprietary technologies, which makes analyzing their constructions rather challenging.
 In addition, just because a ski advertises that it has something fancy like carbon fiber doesn’t necessarily translate to performance on the slopes.
 The good news is that the all-mountain market is flush with quality options and they’re only continuing to improve.
 Increased use of carbon fiber (when done correctly) has decreased weight while improving stiffness and response.
 And on high-performance skis, layers of Titanal provide a very noticeable boost in power.
 If you want a top-end ski, these types of materials—along with a quality wood core—are well worth having on your radar.
 On the budget end of the spectrum, we shy away from recommending skis with foam or composite cores as those aren’t long-lasting or as easy to progress with as wood.

 A final thought in regard to ski construction is that the performance potential of a build generally lines up consistently with price.
-Upgrading from a mid-range design like the $400 Line Sick Day 88 (our current favorite budget all-mountain ski) to the $650 Rossignol Experience 88 Ti nets you a number of benefits.
-The Rossi has metal in its construction—something the Line lacks—which translates to more power and a significant bump in high-speed stability.
-As such, the Line is best for intermediates or those that want a lightweight and easy-to-manage design, while the Rossi is a rocket in the hands of a capable pilot.
-Despite having very similar dimensions, the two skis are on opposite ends of the performance spectrum.
+Upgrading from a mid-range design like the $500 Atomic Maverick 86 C to the $900 Rossignol Experience 86 Ti (our top all-mountain pick for groomers) nets you a number of benefits.
+The Rossi has metal in its construction—something the Atomic lacks—which translates to more power and a significant bump in high-speed stability.
+As such, the Atomic is best for intermediates or those who want a lightweight and easy-to-manage design, while the Experience is a rocket in the hands of a capable pilot.
+Despite having similar dimensions, the two skis are on opposite ends of the performance spectrum.

 8. What Makes a Good Mogul Ski?